How we operate

 • We manually seed customized strains of mycelium in unprocessed logs- NOT pasteurized growth medium

-• Logs lie under natural forest canopy for full year until colonized- NO climate control
+• Logs lie under natural forest canopy for full year until colonized- NO energy intensive climate control

-• Relying on our island climate to provide the ideal conditions for growth and the log’s bark to deter competitors means we minimize energy inputs
+• Relying on our beautiful valley climate to provide the ideal conditions for growth and the log’s bark to deter competitors means we require no other inputs than wood and water

 Tucker shows off two gorgeous, fresh cut caps